Tragic Details About Man V Food Star Adam Richman

 Thanks to Richman's enthusiasm for food and the extreme lengths he went to display it, the series received the network's highest-ever rating for a new debut.
 It only had a run of four seasons before Richman stepped down as host (more on that in a bit), but the program's influence can still be seen today in the countless food challenges it inspired around the world.
 There were a lot of shows that tried to rip off "Man v.
 Food" but just couldn't replicate its magic.
 Richman's career skyrocketed during those years, leading to many endorsements, two book deals, and more TV shows.

 Of course, life is not always glitz and glamor.
 There are dark parts too — and Richman's life is no exception.
-From grieving his father's untimely death to struggling with body image issues and being a victim of fake news, these are the tragic details of Adam Richman's life that you might not have heard about.
+From grieving his father's untimely death to struggling with body image issues and being a victim of misinformation, these are the tragic details of Adam Richman's life that you might not have heard about.

 Adam Richman's parents divorced